 I have not created jinn nor mankind except for the sole purpose of manifesting their slavehood to Me.
 This point is mentioned by Allah Most High in other ways throughout the Qur’an.
 The manifestation of our slavehood means to obey Allah and His Messenger (Allah bless him and grant him peace) such that at each stage of one’s life and in each role assigned to one (child, spouse, parent, elder), one gives what is due, according to the supreme wisdom of God.
 We are tried through changing stages and the challenges faced in our lives “in order to test which of you is best in conduct.”[xi]
 The best conduct is not statically determined, but in fact shifts with the changes that our bodies, intellects, and capabilities undergo as we develop into adulthood and then begin to age.
 The “good deed” of a believer is not always an action, like earning, spending, or fighting for the truth.
 Sometimes, the most appropriate good deed is simply to show patience before Allah when face to face with one’s own weakness and dependence.

-The fact that good conduct changes according to one’s circumstances is a tremendous mercy of Allah.
-It means also that life in all its variety is always a source of benefit, if lived for the sake of God.
+The fact that the definition of good conduct changes according to one’s circumstances is a tremendous mercy of Allah.
+It means that life in all its variety is always a source of benefit, if lived for the sake of God.
 When asked who is the best of all people, the Messenger of God (Allah bless him and grant him peace) replied, “One whose life is long and his deeds are good.”
 He was then asked about the worst of people, and said it was “One whose life is long and his deeds are evil.”[xii]
 A lengthy life is therefore a blessing, but contingently.
 It works in one’s favor if one uses it well and is productive, productivity being defined as doing what Allah commands and refraining from what He forbids.
 The person who reaches old age and still is stubbornly clinging to his bad old ways, for him “there is no excuse,”[xiii] since he had a long grace period in the form of a lengthy earthly existence to figure out what is ultimately required of him.
 But for the believer who, year after year, acted according to his aim of pleasing Allah, when he finally reaches old age his gray hair is a sign, a kind of badge of honor, indicating the multitude of rewards he has gathered up for himself: “Whoever has one hair turn gray in the path of Allah, it will be a light for him on the Day of Resurrection.”[xiv]

 It is for this reason that the presence of the elderly among us is a tremendous blessing.
 They are a sign of where we are heading, a reminder of our eventual return to God, and their gray hair and their prayerful submission to Allah are a means for us to see through our own illusions of self-sufficiency.
 For this reason, there are many traditions related from the Prophet Muhammad (Allah bless him and grant him peace) that attest to the honor that is due to the elderly Muslim, such as:[xv]